rishavhack/OOPS-Concept-and-Threads-In-Python/Classses and Objects/README.md

 >**self** --Self is variable that refers to current class instance. when we create an instance for the class, a separate memory block is allocated on the heap and that memory location is by default stored in 'self'.

+>**Construtor** -- A construtor is a special method that is used to initialize the instance variables of a class.

+>**Instance Variable** -- Instance Variable are the variables whose separate copy is created in every instance.
+For example, if 'x' is an instance variable and if we create 4 instance, there will be 4 copies of 'x' in these 4 instance.
+When we modify the copy of 'x' in any instance, it will not modify the other two copies.

+>**Class variable or Static variable -- Static Variable are the variables whose single copy is available to all instances of the class.
+For example, if 'x' is an instance variable and if we create 4 instance, there will be 4 copies of 'x' in these 4 instance.
+When we modify the copy of 'x' in any instance, it will  modify the other four copies.

 class Student(object):
 	def __init__(self):
 		self.name = 'Rishav'